 Simplicity and cost saving drove early cloud adoption.
-But today, enterprise cloud use has evolved into a complex and dynamic landscape that spans multiple clouds as well as traditional on-premises technologies.
+But today, cloud use has evolved into a complex and dynamic landscape that spans multiple clouds as well as traditional on-premises technologies.
 The ability to seamlessly monitor the full technology stack across multiple clouds while also monitoring traditional on-premises technology stacks is critical to automating operations, no matter how highly distributed the applications and infrastructure being monitored.

 69% of enterprises will have a hybrid, multi-cloud environment by 2020. - 451 Research

 Microservices and containers are revolutionizing the way applications are built and deployed, providing tremendous benefits in terms of speed, agility, and scale.
 In fact, 98% of enterprise development teams expect microservices to become their default architecture, and IDC predicts that by 2022, 90% of all apps will feature a microservices architecture.

 Seventy-two percent of CIOs say that monitoring containerized microservices in real time is almost impossible.
 Moving to microservices running in containers makes it harder to get visibility into environments.
 Each container acts like a tiny server, multiplying the number of points you need to monitor.
 They live, scale, and die based on health and demand.
 As enterprises scales their Azure environments from on-premises to cloud to multi-cloud, the number of dependencies and data generated increases exponentially, making it impossible to understand the system as a whole.